These blueberry granola bars are crazy easy and crazy good. You just mix, warm briefly, press into a pan, and chill for snack time.

 Instructions

 - Line an 8×8-inch square baking pan with foil.
-Spray foil with cooking spray.
+Spray foil lightly with cooking spray.

-- In large mixing bowl, stir oats, blueberries, cinnamon and salt to combine.
+- In a large mixing bowl, stir oats, blueberries, cinnamon and salt to combine.

-- In small saucepan over low heat, heat peanut butter and honey, stirring often, 3-5 minutes until just warmed through.
-Pour over oats mixture; stir thoroughly to combine.
+- In a small saucepan over low heat, heat peanut butter and honey, stirring often, 3-5 minutes until just warmed through.
+You could also do this in the microwave!
+Pour over the oats mixture; stir thoroughly to combine.

 So I finally made these and was super disappointed…..I really wanted to love these but it is either the peanut butter I used ( a mix of peanut and almond butter fresh ground from store) or what but I followed the directions to the T and they fell apart while cutting into bars (squares did a bit better) and some of the mixture didn’t even get covered by the mixture —so I’m not sure that it’s enough…hoping to get an answer to my problems and have a back up just Incase I don’t.
 They were super simple though.
 They were in the fridge for almost 5 hours and I used an extra ounce of dried fruit —not sure that that would have made a difference though